Olatubosun/rocksdb.docs/Iterator.md

  * `Valid()` could return true even if `status()` is not ok.
 This could sometimes be used to skip over corrupted data.
 This is not supported anymore.
 The intended way of dealing with corrupted data is `RepairDB()` (see `db.h`).
  * `Seek()` and `SeekForPrev()` didn't always discard previous status. `Next()` and `Prev()` didn't always preserve non-ok status.

-## Iterating upper bound
+## Iterating upper bound and lower bound
-You can specify an upper bound of your range query by setting `ReadOptions.iterate_upper_bound` for the read option passed to `NewIterator()`.
+A user can specify an upper bound of your range query by setting `ReadOptions.iterate_upper_bound` for the read option passed to `NewIterator()`.
 By setting this option, RocksDB doesn't have to find the next key after the upper bound.
 In some cases, some I/Os or computation can be avoided.
 In some specific workloads, the improvement can be significant.
 Note it applies to both of forward and backward iterating.
+The behavior is not defined when you do SeekForPrev() with a seek key higher than upper bound, or calling SeekToLast() with the last key to be higher than an iterator upper bound, although RocksDB will not crash.

+Similarly, `ReadOptions.iterate_lower_bound` can be used to with backward iterating to help RocksDB optimize the performance.

-See the comment of the option for more information.
+See the comment of the options for more information.

 ## Resource pinned by iterators and iterator refreshing
 Iterators by themselves don't use much memory, but it can prevent some resource from being released.
 This includes: